|

 every shop has a big glass window with

-their goods displayed on the sidewalks.
+their goods displayed on the sidewalks of a main street.

 Some shops are hidden away in alcoves,